Fraunhofer-AISEC/gallia/docs/config.md

 Hooks are shell scripts which are executed before (= pre-hook) or after (= post-hook) the `main()` method.
 These scripts can be specified via `--pre-hook` or `--post-hook` or via `gallia.toml` as well.

-The hook scripts have these environment variables set:
+The hook scripts have these environment variables set; some are optional and hook scripts are encouraged to check their presence before accessing them:

 GALLIA_HOOK
 : Either `pre` or `post`.